Frequently Asked Questions about gene editing

 How can a person, company or organization become involved in the coalition?

-Contact Neil Robertson at CFI for more information.
+Contact Terry Fleck at CFI for more information.

 How can those interested stay updated on coalition activities and gene editing technology, in general?